SolhavenGames/Elementals-of-Tulia/TuliaArc/Stories/TheCrusade'sCrust.md

 “It’s in there somewhere, Miss Hayes.”
 She pushes her foot further into my chest, causing me to gasp for any air as tears well in my eyes.
 I helplessly punch and scratch at her ankles.
 “We’ll release the real you today.”

 I can’t even respond.
-Darts try and fail to form in my hands as my measly attempts to fight back are swiftly ignored.
+Knives try and fail to form in my hands as my measly attempts to fight back are swiftly ignored.
 Once she takes her foot off of me, I inhale massively.
 Each move I make has my body screaming, begging me to stop.
 Regardless, I stand to my feet.

 Asli laughs.
 “You’re persistent!
 Exactly what we need for new Knights.”
 She rolls her shoulders, small cracking noises coming from them.
 “Come on, just surrender, and join us.”